Airline: Deregulation

 By the 1980s, almost half of the total flying in the world took place in the U.S., and today the domestic industry operates over 10,000 daily departures nationwide.

 Toward the end of the century, a new style of low cost airline emerged, offering a no-frills product at a lower price.
 Southwest Airlines, JetBlue, AirTran Airways, Skybus Airlines and other low-cost carriers began to represent a serious challenge to the so-called "legacy airlines", as did their low-cost counterparts in many other countries.
 Their commercial viability represented a serious competitive threat to the legacy carriers.
 However, of these, ATA and Skybus have since ceased operations.

-Increasingly since 1978, US airlines have been reincorporated and spun off by newly created and internally led management companies, and thus becoming nothing more than operating units and subsidiaries with limited financially decisive control.
-Among some of these holding companies and parent companies which are relatively well known, are the UAL Corporation, along with the AMR Corporation, among a long list of airline holding companies sometime recognized worldwide.
+US airlines have been reincorporated and spun off by newly created and internally led management companies, and becoming operating units and subsidiaries with limited financially decisive control.
+Among some of these holding companies and parent companies include the UAL Corporation, along with the AMR Corporation.
 Less recognized are the private-equity firms which often seize managerial, financial, and board of directors control of distressed airline companies by temporarily investing large sums of capital in air carriers, to rescheme an airlines assets into a profitable organization or liquidating an air carrier of their profitable and worthwhile routes and business operations.

 Thus the last 50 years of the airline industry have varied from reasonably profitable, to devastatingly depressed.
 As the first major market to deregulate the industry in 1978, U.S. airlines have experienced more turbulence than almost any other country or region.
 In fact, no U.S. legacy carrier survived bankruptcy-free.
 Among the outspoken critics of deregulation, former CEO of American Airlines, Robert Crandall has publicly stated: "Chapter 11 bankruptcy protection filing shows airline industry deregulation was a mistake."